RobRendell/gTove/README.md

 * Should store URL-based image URLs in JSON so the appProperty length limit doesn't apply.
 Will still need to support the webLink appProperty for backwards compatibility :(
 * Disable picking files and file menu (and navigating?) when still uploading.
-* Handle uploading PDFs.
 * PDF- and zip- based bundles.
-* Ruler.
-Most basic is simply a straight line between the click and drag points.
-More fancy uses Bresenham's to highlight the squares it passes over, and reports the distance.
 * File browser - if user picks a new image, after editing and saving automatically act as if they had picked it again?
 * Mini editor - backface configuration: greyscale+mirrored, colour+mirrored, greyscale, colour, another region of this image, another image.